GoogleCloudPlatform/federated-learning/README.md

 ### Errors when pulling container images

-If `istio-ingress` or `istio-egress` pods fail to run because GKE cannot download their container images, see
+If `istio-ingress` or `istio-egress` pods fail to run because GKE cannot download their container images and GKE reports `ImagePullBackOff` errors, see [Troubleshoot gateways](https://cloud.google.com/service-mesh/docs/gateways#troubleshoot_gateways) for details about the potential root cause.
-[Troubleshoot gateways](https://cloud.google.com/service-mesh/docs/gateways#troubleshoot_gateways)
-for details about the potential root cause.